 I started watching meteors in the summer of 1961.
 I gave them little thought other than that they were streaks across the sky.
 People called them "shooting stars."
 I cringe when I hear that.
-It is an arduous task trying to explain to people who know nothing about astronomy that meteors have nothing to do with the stars.
+It is an arduous task trying to explain to someone who knows nothing about astronomy that meteors have nothing to do with the stars.
 By 1962, I knew enough to know I was watching the Perseid meteor shower and that it peaked the night of August 11 and morning of August 12.
 The payoff came in 1964, in my cousin's backyard when I counted 351 meteors.
 They were falling like snowflakes in the east before dawn.
 Some were bright and left trails.
 Some exploded into pieces!
-Others were points of light, a sign they were coming straight at us.
+Others were points of light, a sign they were coming straight at me.
 The finale came at dawn.
 It was daylight, and my cousin was yelling!
 I looked up to see a fireball, or bolide, the size of a half moon!
 It was a fitting climax to a night that turned into an orgasm of meteors!

 A meteor shower is a phenomenon in which meteors emanate from a point in the sky called a radiant.
 Most meteors are no larger than grains of sand.
 They originate from streams of debris left by comets.
 Showers occur when Earth crosses these streams.

 Meteors appear to radiate from a single point because they travel in parallel paths.
 It is a matter of perspective.
-Meteor showers are named for the constellations in which their radiants appear.
+Meteor showers are named for the constellations behind their radiants.
 Radiants cross the sky as the earth rotates.
-More Perseids are seen toward morning because they meet us head-on.
+More Perseids are seen toward morning because we meet them head-on.

-Meteors heat up when they enter the atmosphere.
+Meteors heat up when they enter our atmosphere.
 They reach a temperature of 4000 degrees.
 Most are vaporized 50 miles up.

 The International Astronomical Union defines a fireball as a meteor brighter than Venus.
 A bolide is a bright fireball.

 9 meteor showers: